Informed Random Partition Models with Temporal Dependence: PM Application

-Figure~\ref{fig:co.clus.prob.alltime} illustrates how the different models influence the co-clustering probabilities between stations 22 and 32 and stations 36 and 39 across time.
-The left margin labels each row's co-clustering probability (either $Pr(c_{22} = c_{32}\mid\bm{Y})$ or $Pr(c_{36} = c_{39}\mid\bm{Y})$) and the right margin indicates to which model each row corresponds.
-Notice that $Pr(c_{36} = c_{39}\mid\bm{Y})$ is fairly large across time for all models.
-However, for models that incorporate $\rho_0$, $Pr(c_{22} = c_{32}\mid\bm{Y})$ seems to decrease over time.
-This seemed counterintuitive at first glance since the prior on $\bm{\alpha}$ for these models together with $\rho_0$ encourages stations 22 and 32 to co-cluster.
-However, upon further inspection of the data, it appears that station 32's PM$_{10}$ measurements are fairly different from those from the other stations (and in particular station 22).
-Figure \ref{fig:station_results} illustrates this along with partition estimates for each model at each time point (as before partition estimation is carried out using the {\tt salso} {\tt R}-package by \citealt{dahl_etal:2021}).
-The first thing to notice from this figure is that the baseline model results in stations 22 and 32 being clustered together at each time point even though there are instances when their measurements are quite different.
-This is due to a large estimated $\alpha$ value (95\% interval of (0.83,0.91)) which results in fairly static partitions over time that are based on a CRP type partition at time period 1.
-Conversely, introducing $\rho_0$ in the global model results in stations 22 and 32 only being clustered at time periods 1 and 4.
-The reason for this is that $\alpha$ is estimated to be smaller compared to the baseline model (95\% interval of (0.75,0.84)).
-This is due to the fact that $\rho_0$ and the time 1's PM$_{10}$ measurements only marginally agree necessitating a larger percentage of units to be reallocated at time 1 which in turn requires a smaller value of $\alpha$.
-Thus, it appears that when estimating partitions over time is desired, our method provides sufficient flexibility to produce partition estimates with more homogeneous clusters (compared to models that do not include $\rho_0$).
+Figure~\ref{fig:co.clus.prob.alltime} illustrates the co-clustering probabilities between stations 22 and 32 and stations 36 and 39 across time for each model.
+The left margin labels the co-clustering probability (either $Pr(c_{22} = c_{32}\mid\bm{Y})$ or $Pr(c_{36} = c_{39}\mid\bm{Y})$) and the right margin indicates to which model each row corresponds.
+Notice that $Pr(c_{36} = c_{39}\mid\bm{Y})$ is relatively high for most time points across all models.
+There is a slight dip between June and July for all models besides the \emph{baseline global} \emph{global}, and \emph{unit $\times$ local} priors.
+Additionally, it seems that the autoregressive priors result in a smoother changes over time.
+Conversely, $Pr(c_{22} = c_{32}\mid\bm{Y})$ seems to decrease over time for all models save the \emph{baseline global} and \emph{unit $\times$ local} models.
+This seemed counterintuitive at first glance since the prior on $\mathbf{A}$ for these models together with $\rho_0$ encourages stations 22 and 32 to co-cluster.
+However, upon further inspection of the data, it appears that station 32's PM$_{10}$ measurements are fairly different from those from the other stations (and in particular station 22) which explains why $Pr(c_{22} = c_{32}\mid\bm{Y})$ is small for all models save the baseline global model.
+This is explored further in Section 3 of the Supplementary Material.